How One ANZAC Lesson Sparked a Journey of Discovery in Preschool

 ANZAC Day Lesson Plans with a Difference

-Here are two standout ANZAC Day ICT lesson plans that not only meet EYLF outcomes but also support educators in progressing along their professional growth journey using technology.
+Here are 3 standout ANZAC Day activities for preschoolers that not only meet EYLF outcomes but also support educators in progressing along their professional growth journey using technology.

 1. Digital Poppy Art